jbaxe2/learn-private-eye/README.md

 # Learn PrivateEye
 ## (learn-private-eye)

-The 'Learn PrivateEye' Blackboard building block used at Westfield State University and a few other Massachusetts universities for simple tracking information.
+The 'Learn PrivateEye' Blackboard building block is used at Westfield State University and a few other Massachusetts universities for simple tracking information.